 - Increased stability.
 Because the denture is fixed to the dental implant abutments, it does not require any glue or healthy teeth to stabilize it in the mouth.
 The dental implants fuse with the jaw, providing a solid foundation for the denture that will not slip or detach for years with proper care and maintenance.

 What happens during dental implant placement for a fixed denture?

-During your initial consultation, Dr. Marashi will review your medical history and perform an oral examination of your gums and any remaining teeth.
+During your initial consultation, your doctor will review your medical history and perform an oral examination of your gums and any remaining teeth.
 He will also review the X-rays from your dentist and may take additional 3D scans to ensure that you have proper bone height and width present to place dental implants.
 If necessary, you may need to undergo a bone grafting procedure to ensure that the implants will properly fuse with the jaw bone and create a stable foundation for your fixed denture.
 If you have failing teeth that must be removed, this can often occur at the same time that the implants are placed.

 The supporting implants are normally placed toward the front of the mouth, where the bone is the densest, or where the least bone loss has occurred.
 Patients will undergo a period of healing to allow the implants to properly fuse with the jaw bone prior to the attachment of the prosthesis.
 Once the implants are securely anchored in the bone, the abutments, which support the denture, are affixed to the implants.
 The full denture is attached to the abutments in the same manner as a bridge so that only your oral surgeon can remove it.
 When this is done, the denture is attached above the level of the gum for easy hygiene care at home.